 Mint leaves for muddling he keeps gently wrapped in a damp paper towel.
 Those get pressed gently in the bottom of the glass or cup with a little sugar and whiskey.
 “When you muddle the mint with nothing else, you’re muddling into the air.
 When you muddle in liquid, the oils are going into something.”

 You can’t talk about the Mint Julep without talking about its signature sterling cup, which happens to be another part of the lore and allure of the cocktail—that it’s a drink of the well-to-do, contained in a fine, frosty silver cup.
-But while the antebellum “Gone with the Wind” imagery (the film came out the same year the Derby claimed the Julep as its own), it’s not possible to ignore that it draws a line directly to our country’s slave-owning past—something Milam would like to see change.
+But while the antebellum “Gone with the Wind” imagery (the film came out the same year the Derby claimed the Julep as its own), it’s not possible to ignore that it draws a line directly to our country’s history of slavery—something Milam would like to see change.

 “It’s a great vehicle for a drink that’s full of crushed ice, but I think unfortunately it tends to be tied in with this idealized plantation imagery of the South, where you have a butler bringing you a Mint Julep on a silver tray.
 I don’t like that part of it,” she says. “ It speaks of an old South that also means white man planters and servitude.
 I hope that we can reclaim the Julep for everyone.”